camunda/camunda-docs/docs/apis-tools/testing/connectors.md

 ---
 id: connectors
 title: Connectors
-description: "Enable connectors for your process test."
+description: "Run your process test with Connectors to verify the integration with external systems or the configuration of the Connector tasks in your processes."
 ---

 import Tabs from "@theme/Tabs";